at0micBadger/JAVASCRIPT-FOUNDATIONS/README.md

 a number that starts with a P is a general program corresponding to the current level of theory.

 A PX file is experimental. slightly ahead of the current theory level.
+It may include dynamics not yet discussed or explained.